geraldog/mixxx/README.md

 ```$ echo -ne "P10\n3\n" > controlmixxx.txt```

 ```$ echo -ne "-1\n" > confirmixxx.txt```

+Remember to always "zero-out" in such a way every time you start Mixxx.

 After that, you can safely turn on AutoDJ as usual, and subsequently run your own version of padj.py to program your Robot DJ :)